waltonjones/ab3_sensitivity/7-methods.md

 ### Behavioral analysis
-The flies for the behavior assay were aged at least for 5-10 days, habituated to apple juice food for >1 day.
+The flies for the behavior assay were aged for 7-10 days, habituated to apple juice food for 1 day.
-Each fly was introduced into one assay vial as illustrated on figure 6, >10 assay vials for each group were set and kept in dark chamber at 25 degree-centigrade for 40 hours without any vibration.
+Each fly was introduced into one assay vial as illustrated on figure 6, >10 assay vials for each group were set and kept in dark for 40 hours at 25 degree-centigrade without any vibration.
-Since after 40 hours, on a two hour cycle, dark chamber was opened for counting the flies that moved into the odorous "bait chamber".
+Since after 40 hours, on a two hour cycle, the flies moved into the "bait chamber" were counted and removed.
-Once the incubation time reaches to 50 hours, the experiment was stopped and results were calculated for statistics.
+Once the incubation time reaches to 50 hours, the experiment was stopped.
 Statistical analysis was done by Fisher's exact test which is commonly used for the data composed of two variables.